*see the latest news in our April parent bulletins Updated March 24, 2021

 Attend one of Pathfinder’s Overview Zoom Briefings

-Like our February zooms, the next three will be a bird’s eye view of Pathfinder 2021 health and safety planning, border questions, camper and staff roster updates, and much more.
+Like our February zooms, spring zooms will be a bird’s eye view of Pathfinder 2021 health and safety planning, border questions, camper and staff roster updates, and much more.

 Hosted by Sladds, these one-hour sessions are a fun overview of Pathfinder life, and a concise briefing on all that we’re doing to run camp responsibly with public health this season.